anjusann/portfolio-website/README.md

-# Anju Mathew — Portfolio (v2, dense editorial redesign)
+# Anju Mathew — Portfolio (v3, comprehensive rebuild)

-A premium, editorial-style personal portfolio built with plain HTML, CSS and vanilla JavaScript.
+A premium, editorial, case-study-driven portfolio built with plain HTML, CSS and vanilla JavaScript.
 No build step, no frameworks, no dependencies beyond Google Fonts.

-This is a **complete visual redesign** of the original layout — denser, more visual, with real case-study compositions instead of small equal-sized cards.
+This version rebuilds the site around your **real profile photo**, **real resume PDF**, and the specific project details, positioning and page structure from the latest brief — filter bar included.

+## ⚠️ One thing to check before you publish

+`assets/resume/Anju_Mathew_Resume.pdf` — the file with this exact name in your repo — is **internally titled and headed "Software Engineer,"** not "Full Stack Developer."
+I pulled it directly from your GitHub repo as instructed (and did not touch `Anju_Mathew_Business_Analyst.pdf` or `Anju_Mathew_Software_Engineer.pdf`), so the filename is correct, but the PDF's actual content still carries the old positioning.
+Since the whole point of this rebuild is to present you as a Full Stack Developer, a recruiter who downloads this PDF from the site will land on a document headed "Software Engineer" — worth re-exporting the resume with the right header before this goes live.

 ## Structure